 Created in conjunction with Adidas, Raf Simons sneakers offer a fresh take on nostalgic designs.
 Chunky leather trainers, Velcro straps, and low canvas sneakers are all featured in this exciting, old-school collection.

 Both gents and ladies will find sneakers they love on offer from Prada.
 The brand’s iconic chic and quirky aesthetics are translated perfectly into its footwear range, which currently includes unusual cut-outs, metallic designs, and unique prints.

 Every pair of Paul Smith sneakers will keep you guessing thanks to the brand’s whimsical design style.
-While there are, of course, classic sneakers which can be worn daily, the brand also provides unexpectedly bold and colourful designs that are perfect for when you require a flash of fashion on your feet.
+While there are, of course, classic sneakers that can be worn daily, the brand also provides unexpectedly bold and colorful designs that are perfect for when you require a flash of fashion on your feet.

 Saint Laurent’s sneakers run the gamut from dramatic and edgy to minimalistic and chic.
 From bold, red leather high-tops to simple, signature court classics, this French fashion brand has a sneaker for everyone.
 The label also offers cool and cute patchwork designs in both men’s and women’s styles.

 Valentino’s well-loved studded designs have become a part of the brand’s sneaker range as well.
 These signature shoes, which are available for both men and women, are ideal for creating an edgy yet sophisticated aesthetic.
 If you’re not into studs, you can also try one of the brand’s new camouflage, star, butterfly or elastic band designs.